pf12345/dingtalkweui/README.md

 // config = { platform: 'dingding' }
 // platform can use 'dingding', 'weixin', 'normal'
-// config可不传，Vue.use(dingtalkweui);

 Vue.use(dingtalkweui, config);

+// config可不传

+Vue.use(dingtalkweui);

 ```